statisticalbiotechnology/cb2030/prep/svm_nn.md

-## Preparations for lecture on SVMs an Neural Networks
+## Preparations for lecture on SVMs and Neural Networks

 As a preparation for the Supervised Learning convocation, make yourself acquainted with the material below, and subsequently complete any tasks assigned to you in canvas.